Ford Madox Ford: Reception

 Ford is best remembered for his novels The Good Soldier (1915), the Parade's End tetralogy (1924–1928) and The Fifth Queen trilogy (1906–1908).
 The Good Soldier is frequently included among the great literature of the 20th century, including the Modern Library 100 Best Novels, The Observer′s "100 Greatest Novels of All Time", and The Guardian′s "1000 novels everyone must read".
 The Parade's End tetralogy was made into an acclaimed BBC/HBO 5 part TV series in 2012, starring Benedict Cumberbatch and scripted by Tom Stoppard.

 Anthony Burgess described Ford as the "greatest British novelist" of the 20th century.
 Graham Greene was also a great admirer, and more recently Julian Barnes who has written essays about Ford and his work.
-Professor Max Saunders is the author of an authoritative biography of Ford, published in two volumes by Oxford University Press in 1996, as well as the editor for some of Ford's oeuvre reissued by the Carcanet Press.
+Professor Max Saunders is the author of an authoritative biography of Ford, published in two volumes by Oxford University Press in 1996, followed up by a single volume focusing on two of Ford's novels, The Good Soldier (1915), the Parade's End tetralogy (1924–1928), in 2023.
+Saunders has also edited some of Ford's oeuvre reissued by the Carcanet Press.